amanrai1234/CONVLSTM/README.md

-# Moving dights prediction by taking dataset and training the model convLSTM for 12+hrs on GPU
+# Moving dights prediction by taking dataset and training the model convLSTM for 12+hrs on GPU.

+# In this jp notebook.
+I inturpted the training of the model.